Fear of MRI

 An open MRI or upright MRI scan does not involve any confinement and patients with fear of MRI report they find it much less threatening and a more dignified experience.
 Even the head coils used for brain scans are designed to be open with a clear view of the outside of the system.

 Open MRI scanner machines can put anxious patients with fear of MRI at ease so they can talk to relatives or friends and the radiographer throughout the procedure for reassurance.
-This is particularly helpful for young people (12 to 16 years olds), who may want their parents with them, or those with learning difficulties or dementia, who need support.
+This is particularly helpful for young people (from 16 years old), who may want their parents with them, or those with learning difficulties or dementia, who need support.
 Patients can also watch television on a 50-inch screen.
 All the emphasis is on making the open MRI as stress-free, relaxed, and dignified as possible.